 This guidance is for England, Scotland and Wales

-The implications of purchasing or supplying products that are unsafe are far reaching and in some cases the results can be fatal.
-With this in mind how can you be sure that products are what they say they are and do what they say they can do?
+The implications of purchasing or supplying products that are unsafe are far-reaching, and in some cases the results can be fatal.
+With this in mind, how can you be sure that products are what they say they are and do what they say they can do?

 Many consumer protection laws include 'strict liability' offences where it does not matter that the person accused did not intend to break the law.
 In order to create a balance of fairness, specific due diligence defences are normally included in strict liability consumer protection laws.

-To use this defence a person must prove that they took all reasonable precautions and exercised all due diligence to avoid an offence being committed.
+To use this defence, a person must prove that they took all reasonable precautions and exercised all due diligence to avoid an offence being committed.

-These broad principles have been drawn from past views of the courts on what due diligence involves:
+The following broad principles have been drawn from past views of the courts on what due diligence involves:

 A formal quality management system, though only mandatory where you manufacture products such as gas appliances, electrical appliances, cosmetics or personal protective equipment, may be of value in supporting a defence of due diligence.
 Further advice on quality management systems is available from the Association of British Certification Bodies.
+Additionally, BSI has produced PAS 7050: Bringing safe products to the market.
+Code of practice, which can be downloaded for free from the BSI website.
+Further guidance on PAS 7050 is available in the Business in Focus guide 'Providing safe products for the UK (PAS 7050)'.

-To reduce the risk of purchasing unsafe products always buy from a reputable source and follow the golden rule: if it looks too good to be true, take extra care.
+To reduce the risk of purchasing unsafe products, always buy from a reputable source and follow the golden rule: if it looks too good to be true, take extra care.

-So how do you, as a distributor, know that the UKCA mark has been affixed correctly or that the item is safe to be sold in the UK?A formal test report is the best way to verify compliance to a safety standard.
+Distributors need to know that the CE and/or UKCA mark has been affixed correctly and that the item is safe to be sold in the UK.
+A formal test report is the best way to verify compliance to a safety standard.
 There are three basic types of report available:

 All three of these are valid methods of demonstrating safety.
 However, the accredited test report gives a far higher degree of confidence that the tests have been carried out correctly by competent laboratory staff.

 Schemes such as the Kitemark certification can demonstrate that the product has met the applicable standard and that the manufacturer has effective quality control processes in place.
-In addition both the factory and the product are audited on an ongoing basis to ensure the products that have the mark are safe.
+In addition, both the factory and the product are audited on an ongoing basis to ensure the products that have the mark are safe.

 To meet your due diligence requirements: